Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Substance use disorders (SUDs) are a growing public health concern in the United States (US).
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2022, approximately 48.7 million (17.3\%) individuals aged 12 or older reported experiencing at least one type of SUD in the past year \citep{SAMHSA2023}.
-Apart from causing numerous health problems \citep{Mokdad2004, Manuella2003}, SUDs impose significant burdens in both economic and societal dimensions.
-The annual costs exceed \$740 billion, covering expenses related to the criminal justice system, reduced workforce productivity, and healthcare expenditures \citep{NIDA2021}.
+Substance use disorders (SUDs) are a growing public health concern worldwide.
+A report analyzing data from the Institute of Health Metrics and Evaluation database estimated the global prevalence of SUDs at 2.2\%, with alcohol use disorders being the most common at 1.5\% and drug use disorders at 0.8\%.
+Among drug use disorders, cannabis use disorder (CUD) has the highest prevalence, affecting 0.32\% of the global population, with the highest rates reported in Europe and the Americas \cite{globalsud}.

-Cannabis ranks as the most widely used illegal drug in the US, especially popular among adolescents and young adults.
-In 2022, 22.0\% of individuals aged 12 or older (61.9 million) reported using cannabis within the past year, with the highest percentage (38.2\%) observed among young adults aged 18 to 25 \citep{SAMHSA2023}.
-In particular, the teenage years are a critical window of vulnerability to substance use and SUDs \citep{NIDA2014}.
-As cannabis use in adolescence/youth is a precursor to the development of cannabis use disorder (CUD) later in life, there exists a window of opportunity to utilize the individual-level risk factors of cannabis users to identify those at high risk of developing CUD and help them steer away from the path towards CUD.
-A potentially useful tool for this purpose is a statistical model that can take the profile of an adolescent cannabis user and provide their personalized risk of developing CUD in a user-specified time interval.
+Cannabis is the most widely used illicit drug in both the United States (US) and Europe, particularly among adolescents and young adults \cite{globalsud}.
+In 2022, 22.0\% of individuals aged 12 or older (61.9 million) in the US reported cannabis use in the past year, with the highest prevalence (38.2\%) among young adults aged 18 to 25 \cite{SAMHSA2023}.
+In Europe, an estimated 15.0\% (15.1 million) of individuals aged 15 to 34 reported cannabis use in 2023 \cite{Europeansud}.
+The teenage years, in particular, are a critical window of vulnerability to substance use and SUDs \cite{NIDA2014}.
+As cannabis use in adolescence/youth is a precursor to the development of CUD later in life, there exists a window of opportunity to utilize the individual-level risk factors of adolescents or young adults who use cannabis to identify those at high risk of developing CUD and prevent CUD development.
+A potentially useful tool for this purpose is a statistical model that can take the profile of a person who uses cannabis and provide their personalized risk of developing CUD in a user-specified time interval.